 Quick Start with the ISO 9241 standard

-When you start to deal with this standard, you soon realize: if you want to fulfill parts of the standard, you are facing a challenge.
-But the reputation that precedes the standard is not quiet fair.
+When you start to deal with this standard, you soon realize: if you want to fulfil parts of the standard, you are facing a challenge.
+But the reputation that precedes the standard is not quite fair.
 Yes, ISO 9241 is complex, but you should keep in mind that:

 1. Not all parts refer to the user experience of digital systems and are therefore actually relevant for UX designers or product developers

 2. What's in there is great: expertise, best practices, action guidelines, (UX) processes, UI design guidelines are all centralized and concentrated in one place.

 Every organization must decide for itself which parts are crucial for its own work.
 To shorten this process a little, almost every chapter offers a checklist that gives a little foretaste.
 Now it would be very easy to dismiss the benefits and use of the standard.
 Standards have a reputation for not being really user-friendly.
 They are either too specific or too general, too restrictive or are lost in theory without examples or anything concrete to illustrate.
 However, we believe that ISO 9241 does have a benefit.

 Which parts of the standard are useful for the UX area?

 These parts are particularly important for UX designers: General principles: